kazurayam/PublishingCustomGradlePlugin_StepByStep/docs/index.md

 ### Outline

-In the previous step6, I encountered an error when I tried to publish my custom Gradle plugin to the Mave Plugin Portal.
+In the previous step6, I encountered an error when I tried to publish my custom Gradle plugin to the Maven Plugin Portal.
 The Portal site requires the project’s group id and the plugin id to use the same top level namespace.
 So I would try to meet this requirement.

 ### settings.gradle and build.gradle